BioinfoWS2021/Bioinfo-Workshop-2021/README.md

 cd /export/lv4/projects/workshop_2021/S13_LongRead/
 ```

-Copy the sequence data fastq files to your working folders.
+Make a symbolic link of the sequence data fastq files to your working folders.
 You are encouraged to figure out how to do this based on unix commands covered in the previous workshop sessions, but for simplicity we have also provided the code below.

 <details>
 <summary>
 <a class="btnfire small stroke"><em class="fas fa-chevron-circle-down"></em>&nbsp;&nbsp;View code</a>
 </summary>
-<pre><code>cp -r /export/lv4/projects/workshop_2021/S13_LongRead/ /export/lv3/scratch/workshop_2021/Users/your_username</code></pre>
+<pre><code>cp -rsv /export/lv4/projects/workshop_2021/S13_LongRead/ /export/lv3/scratch/bioinformatics_workshop/Users/your_username</code></pre>
-<pre><code>cd /export/lv3/scratch/workshop_2021/Users/your_username/S13_LongRead/</code></pre>
+<pre><code>cd /export/lv3/scratch/bioinformatics_workshop/Users/your_username/S13_LongRead/</code></pre>
 </details>